EasyLim/EasyLim/README.md

 I am EasyLim.
 I like to do and learn something new and interesting.
 I have no real projects, I am working on interesting nature or physics simulations.

 Github wants me to write it (lol):
-- 🌱 I’m currently learning TypeScript and C#
+- 🌱 I’m currently working on several projects and trying to have more practice
 - 🤔 I’m looking for help with OOP patterns

 I will glad to connect with someone, so here are my contacts: